-The New York Times gives some interesting insights of the nightclub district of Dayton, Ohio shooter Connor Betts.
-What is very sad is that he killed his sister during his shooting spree and The Times reveals early indications as to the kind of angry person he was and that he was a candidate for just such a tragedy as demonstrated by his anger, especially his hostility to women.
+The New York Times gives some interesting insights of Dayton, Ohio nightclub district shooter Connor Betts.
+What is very sad is that he killed his sister during his shooting spree and The Times reveals early indications as to the kind of angry person he was, including that he was a candidate for just such a tragedy as demonstrated by his anger, especially his hostility to women.

 The New York Times states: